MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/mixed-reality-openxr-plugin.md

 # Add the Mixed Reality OpenXR Plugin to your Unity project

-If you're developing apps for Windows Mixed Reality using OpenXR, we recommend that you use Unity 2020 LTS or later with the Mixed Reality OpenXR plugin installed and configured.
-As new features are developed in the future, they will only be included in the Mixed Reality OpenXR plugin.
+If you have a project that's already set up for OpenXR (you have the Unity OpenXR plugin installed) and you want to add the capability to target your app for the HoloLens 2, follow the instructions below.

 **To determine if your project has the Mixed Reality OpenXR plugin installed**: